-For questions relating to the theory, design or performance of chemical experiments, including theoretical structures, expected products, thermal calculations, and empirical analysis.
+This tag should be applied to questions relating to the theory, design, techniques or performance of chemical experiments.
+This includes but is not limited to theoretical structures, expected products, thermal calculations, and empirical analysis.
+Additional tags should be applied to narrow down the field of research.

 1answer